 Management Discussion and Analysis Report required under the SEBI (LODR) Regulations2015 and also under the Government (DPE) Guidelines on Corporate Governance for CentralPublic Sector Enterprises (CPSEs) is attached to this Report as Annexure5.

 Particulars of Loans Guarantees & Investments

-Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Act are given in the notes to the Financial Statements.
+Details of loans guarantees and investments covered under the provision of Section 186of the Companies Act 2013 are given in the notes to the financial statements.